zzamboni/zzamboni.org/content/post/2020-12-04-new-release-of-emacs-org-leanpub/index.md

 +++
-title = "New release of Publishing with Emacs, Org-mode and Leanpub" author = ["Diego Zamboni"] summary = "A new release of my book \"Publishing with Emacs, Org-mode and Leanpub\" is out!
+title = "New release of Publishing with Emacs, Org-mode and Leanpub" author = ["Diego Zamboni"] summary = """
+  A new release of my book "Publishing with Emacs, Org-mode and Leanpub" is out!
 With a lot of new information and other improvements.
+Learn how to use powerful tools and workflows to easily publish your words.
+  """
-Learn how to use powerful tools and workflows to easily publish your words." date = 2020-12-04T10:22:00+01:00 tags = ["books", "leanpub", "publishing", "writing", "emacs", "orgmode"] draft = false creator = "Emacs 27.2 (Org mode 9.5 + ox-hugo)" toc = false featured_image = "/images/emacs-org-leanpub-cover.jpg"
+date = 2020-12-04T10:22:00+01:00
+tags = ["books", "leanpub", "publishing", "writing", "emacs", "orgmode"] draft = false creator = "Emacs 28.2 (Org mode 9.7.11 + ox-hugo)" toc = false
+featured_image = "/images/emacs-org-leanpub-cover.jpg"
 +++

 {{< leanpubbook book="emacs-org-leanpub" style="float:right" height="430" >}}

 A new release of _Publishing with Emacs, Org-mode and Leanpub_ is out!